Consumer May Challenge Authenticity of Electronic Signatures

 The Court of Appeal decided the presence of electronic initials and a signature were now sufficient to compel arbitration as a matter of law.
 (Fabian, supra, at 1068.)
 “Renovate offered no evidence about the process used to verify Fabian’s electronic signature via DocuSign, including who sent Fabian the Contract, how the Contract was sent to her, how Fabian’s electronic signature was placed on the Contract, who received the signed the Contract, how the signed Contract was returned to Renovate, and how Fabian’s identification was verified as the person who actually signed the Contract.”
 (Id. at 1069.)

-The ruling is important in that fraud related to solar power and installation of solar panels is becoming more and more common.
+The ruling is important in that fraud related to solar power and the installation of solar panels is becoming more and more common.
 Attempts to defraud consumers with home improvement contracts are also prevalent.
-In California there are a number of consumer protection statutes that a consumer can file a lawsuit under to recover damages.
+In California, there are a number of consumer protection statutes that a consumer can file a lawsuit under to recover damages.
 This ruling is important because if a consumer has not agreed to arbitration they can still pursue their case in court.